-Trade receivables
+Trade receivables:

-Credit risk arising from trade receivables is managed in accordance with the company's established policy, procedures and control relating to customer credit risk management.
+Credit risk arising from trade receivables is managed in accordance with the company established policy, procedures and control relating to customer credit risk management.
 All trade receivables are reviewed and assessed for default at each reporting period.
-The allowance for lifetime expected credit loss on trade receivables for the years ended March 31, 2025 and 2024, was Rs 360 lakhs and Rs 322 lakhs respectively.
-Refer note 3.3 for accounting treatement for Trade receivable and note 11.3 for ageing of Trade receivables and note 11.3 and 11.4 for reconciliation for allowance of credit loss on Trade receivables.
+The allowance for lifetime expected credit loss on trade receivables as at March 31, 2025 and 2024, was Rs 50 lakhs and Rs 50 lakhs respectively.
+Refer note 3.17 for accounting treatment on Trade receivable and note 11.4 for ageing and of Trade receivables and note 11.5 for reconciliation for allowance of credit loss on Trade receivables.